awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 ## Automation execution failed to start<a name="automation-trbl-access"></a>

-An automation can fail with an access denied error or an invalid assume role error if you have not properly configured IAM users, roles, and policies for Automation\.
+An automation can fail with an access denied error or an invalid assume role error if you have not properly configured AWS Identity and Access Management \(IAM\) users, roles, and policies for Automation\.

 ### Access denied<a name="automation-trbl-access-denied"></a>